 Under the new Conditions of Carriage you are able to take your pet on Metlink trains and bus services during off-peak times.

 Domestic pets are allowed to travel during off-peak times on all Metlink trains, buses and harbour ferries as long as they are fully enclosed in a suitable pet carrier - not just a bag or backpack.
-The carrier can be stored in the luggage space or on your lap.
+The pet carrier must be stored securely in the available space for luggage or on the passenger’s lap.
 The good news is your pet travels for free.

 Other things to be aware of:

 - Domestic pets and their owners, like everyone else, must give up priority seating to those who need it, including those with a disability, the elderly, caregivers with prams or small children, and pregnant mothers